0xdod/snake_game/README.md

 # Snake Game
 A simple terminal-based snake game built with [go](//golang.org) and [termbox](//github.com/nsf/termbox-go) library.

 This is a test task for a Golang positon.
-It took 3 days for me to finish this task.
+It took me 3 days to finish this task.

 ![screencast](/assets/screencast.gif)